Alek Thomas Player Props: Diamondbacks vs. Brewers

-Alek Thomas -- batting .258 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Milwaukee Brewers, with Colin Rea on the mound, on June 20 at 8:10 PM ET.
+Alek Thomas -- with a slugging percentage of .500 in his past 10 games, including three extra-base hits -- will be in action for the Arizona Diamondbacks against the Milwaukee Brewers, with Julio Teheran on the hill, on June 21 at 2:10 PM ET.

-He had two hits (going 2-for-4 with a home run and two RBI) in his last appearance against the Brewers.
+In his last game he had a one-hit showing (1-for-4) against the Brewers.

 Alek Thomas Game Info & Props vs. the Brewers